Skip to main content

 ParameterDescription

 order optionalResult order.
-Accepted values: desc (default), asc
+Accepted values: asc, desc (default)

-starting_after optionalA cursor for use in pagination. starting_after is an resource ID that defines your place in the list.
+starting_after optionalPagination cursor.
+Resource ID that defines your place in the list.

-ending_before optionalA cursor for use in pagination. ending_before is an resource ID that defines your place in the list.
+ending_before optionalPagination cursor.
+Resource ID that defines your place in the list.

 Was this helpful?